vatnz-dev/sops/docs/aerodromes/Procedural/nznv.md

 The Invercargill CTR/D follows the inner lateral boundries shown below from `SFC` to `A015`.
 The CTR/D is comprised of three sectors - North, South and Instrument.

 The wider Invercargill CTA/D follows the outer boundaries as shown below, with the vertical boundaries also listed in their respective sector.
-Invercargill's airspace tops out at `A095`.
+Invercargill's airspace upper limit is `A095`.

 Invercargill Tower provides a Procedural Approach service for the wider CTA/D and an uncontrolled service into Ryans Creek.